grpc/proposal/A76-ring-hash-improvements.md

 ## Implementation

-Will be implemented in Go first.
+Implemented in C-core in https://github.com/grpc/grpc/pull/38312.

 [A42]: A42-xds-ring-hash-lb-policy.md
 [A61]: A61-IPv4-IPv6-dualstack-backends.md